-Last Fall I was working on the guest room update for the One Room Challenge see it here.
-Towards the end of the six week challenge I was trying to chose between painting the doors blue or grey when I came across an IG image with a headboard trimmed out in moulding and it was perfect for the doors!
+I love a quick DIY update, and these closet doors were the perfect candidate for one.
+Last Fall, I worked on the guest room update for the One Room Challenge; see it here.
+Towards the end of the six-week challenge, I was trying to choose between painting the doors blue or grey when I came across an IG image with a headboard trimmed out in molding, which I fell in love with and decided it was perfect for the doors!
 A little visual interest was exactly what the doors needed.

--Wood moulding (we used 2 inch strips from Home Depot)
+-Wood molding (we used 2-inch strips from Home Depot)

 We found these inexpensive wood strips at Home Depot for around 1.00 per foot.

 I had grandiose plans to lay out a very intricate design when my husband reminded me of my limited geometry skills.
 Point taken.
 Since I was short on both time and math skills, I decided on a simple design.